 M. Night Shyamalan

 M. Night Shyamalan exploded on the movie scene in 1999 with The Sixth Sense, a paranormal thriller that took the world by storm and made his name synonymous with shocking twists.
-His early winning streak -- Unbreakable is still considered by some the best work of superhero cinema, and Signs was winningly creepy despite the obvious flaw in its alien invasion -- would eventually end, but he's shown remarkable staying power, rebounding in the past few years with works like Split, The Visit, and TV's Wayward Pines.
+His early winning streak -- Unbreakable is still considered by some the best work of superhero cinema, and Signs was winningly creepy despite the obvious flaw in its alien invasion -- would eventually end, but he's shown remarkable staying power, rebounding in the past few years with works like Split, The Visit, Glass, and TV's Wayward Pines.
 Hit or miss, Shyamalan has proven himself to be a storyteller with a vision, taking your moviegoing expectations and tossing them right out the door.

 Some nights, when the stars shine bright in the sky, it takes everything in your power to stifle back a boisterous "In the name of the moon, I’ll punish you."
 On those nights, take a moment to give thanks to Naoko Takeuchi, for without Takeuchi, there would be no Sailor Moon (or Sailor Venus, or sailor Mercury, for that matter).
 In Sailor Moon, Takeuchi presented to us not just ordinary heroes, but incredibly relatable ones.
 Heroes who suffered through the same problems many of us deal with day to day, and showed us through these characters that every one of us have hidden powers that we can channel to make our lives just a little bit more bearable

 Those were OUR choices.
 What are yours?
 Let us know in the comments which Creators of Color working in the last 25 years you’d put on your list?